sensu/sensu-docs/content/sensu-go/6.7/api/_index.md

 To set up a local API testing environment, save your Sensu credentials and access token as environment variables.

-Save your Sensu credentials as environmnet variables:
+Save your Sensu credentials as environment variables:

 {{< code shell >}}
 export SENSU_USER=YOUR_USERNAME && SENSU_PASS=YOUR_PASSWORD